10 Questions Expecting Moms Ask

 First-time mothers usually begin developing a baby bump between 14 and 16 weeks.
 Moms who have already been pregnant start showing a bit sooner as their uterine and abdominal muscles have already been stretched from a previous pregnancy.

-Many women will wait until after the first trimester to let their boss in on the secret, however, some may need to inform them sooner due to potential work place hazards (i.e. strenuous job, exposure to hazardous chemicals).
+Many women will wait until after the first trimester to let their boss in on the secret.
+However, some may need to inform them sooner due to potential workplace hazards, such as if they have a strenuous job or are exposed to hazardous chemicals.
 Regardless of when you decide, make sure your boss is the FIRST person in the office to know.